julian-molina/Documentation/README.md

+# DOCUMENTATION NOTICE

+The project's documentation wiki is currently disabled.
+Please refer to this document instead: [First Closed Doors Competition Documentation](https://github.com/AAArena/First-Closed-Doors-Competition/blob/master/README.md).

-# Documentation
+# ~~Documentation~~

-The project's documentation is being handled through this repository's Wiki.
-The repository itself holds media files and other resources used throughout the Wiki.
+~~The project's documentation is being handled through this repository's Wiki.
+The repository itself holds media files and other resources used throughout the Wiki.~~

 ## Get Involved